fatmabenazouz/responsive-Resume_Website/README.md

 # Portfolio Website

-This is the readme file for a portfolio website that showcases the skills and services of Fatma Ben Azouz, a Software Engineering student and aspiring web developer.
+This is the README file for a portfolio website that showcases the skills and services of Fatma Ben Azouz, a Software Engineering student and aspiring web developer.
 The website is built using HTML, CSS, and JavaScript.

 * Table of Contents
 * Introduction
 * Features
-* Usage
 * Credits

-# Introduction.
+# Introduction

 The portfolio website is a showcase of the profile and skills of Fatma Ben Azouz.
 The website includes sections such as About Me, Services, and Contact Me.